jstar88/Config-Manager/README.md

                 public function get($key);
                 //delete a value stored with the key passed as param public function delete($key);
-                //store an value that can be an object,array or basic type in the corrispective key, or store all variables inside an array or object passed like key
+                //store an value that can be an object,array or basic type in the corrispective existing key, or store all variables inside an array or object passed like key
                 public function set($key, $value=false);
-                //like before, but this time you can also add new key public function add($key, $value=false);
+                //like before, but this time you can add new key only if not exist public function add($key, $value=false);
                 //return true if the corrispective value exist public function exist($key);